memespring/wiki-platformland-content/adoption.md

 * When you start working with a new organsiation, blog and talk about it so other teams in the same organisation know that procurement has been solved
 * Map out how you will make your team avaliable to support and address concerns of the first user
-* Map out users existing pain points regaurding procurement
+* Map out users procurement pain-points and prioritise addressing them